Zone0229/BootLeg/README.md

 BootLeg is the most powerful tool you can use for your study.

+### Who needs BootLeg?
+> BootLeg is designed for those high school and college students who have trouble taking notes or want to improve their scores further.

 ### What's in BootLeg?
 > In BootLeg you can see other people's notes from specific textbooks and use them for your own study.
 You can also share your note that you think good with others.
 >